 Some scale insects in the genus Parthenolecanium are commonly called lecanium scales because at one time they were included in the genus Lecanium.
 Female oak lecanium scales, Parthenolecanium quercifex, are up to 1/4 inch in diameter.
 When fully grown, female scales are rounded to hemispherical and reddish to dark brown.
 The very similar European fruit lecanium scale, Parthenolecanium corni, also infests many of the same plants and may even occur mixed with oak lecanium scales.
 The European peach scale, Parthenolecanium persicae and the Fletcher scale, Parthenolecanium fletcheri, also infest trees and shrubs in North Carolina.
 The life history of these scales is similar.
 Male scales are tiny, flying, brown insects that have a long "tail" called the style, and they have two white strands that trail from the body.
 You are unlikely to see males.
 Eggs are almost white and resemble fine pollen.
 Lecanium scales lay 1,000 to 5,000 eggs each in April and May.
 As the eggs are laid, the body of the scale shrinks against the outer skin to form a helmet-like protective shield.
 Flat, pale crawlers soon hatch and move to the leaves in late May and early June where they feed until late summer.
 Crawlers have legs and antennae but are very small and translucent.
 Crawlers molt into a second stage that moves back to the twigs to spend the winter.
 These nymphs hibernate under a thin, waxy shield.
 Older nymphs are flat and brown.
 The legs and antennae become less noticeable as nymphs mature.
 Males develop into a pupal stage that is a pale peach color and is covered by a translucent waxy coat.
 Males usually pupate and emerge in early spring although some lecanium scales can lay fertile eggs without mating.
 As adult females mature, they become rounded and hardened.
 These lecanium scales suck sap from the leaves and twigs of shade trees and other woody ornamental plants, and they excrete honeydew, a sweet, sticky liquid in which sooty mold fungi may eventually grow.
 Lecanium scales often become abundant in landscapes that participate in mosquito abatement programs or near areas treated with insecticides for other pests.
 Such spraying eliminates predators and parasites that usually keep lecanium scale populations unnoticably low.

-Oak lecanium and European fruit lecanium become very abundant on urban trees due to high temperatures and drought created by impervious surfaces.
+Oak lecanium and European fruit lecanium become very abundant on urban trees due to high temperatures and drought created by impervious soil surface coverings.
 Thus, when planting trees provide them with adequate space and water.
 Because of the shelter of the dead mother scale, lecanium scale eggs are protected from pesticides.
 However, in May the eggs hatch and by late June the crawlers are out from under the dead mothers and are exposed and more susceptible to pesticides.
-Any of the insecticides labeled for landscape use should give more than adequate control of crawlers including horticultural oils which help preserve the natural enemies that feed on scales.
+Any of the insecticides labeled for landscape use should give more than adequate control of crawlers including horticultural oils, which help preserve the natural enemies that feed on scales.
+Horticultural oils also reduce spidermite abundance.
 Applications of contact insecticides like pyrethroids are frequently linked to scale insect outbreaks.
-Horticultural oil will also reduce spidermite abundance.

 To control scales on large trees, a systemic insecticide can be applied to or injected into the soil or trunk.
 See the Southeastern US Pest Control Guide for Nursery Crops and Landscape Plantings for more information on insecticide options for soft scales.